All Episodes

 Tim, how are you?

-We got uh minute and fifteen, it's all yours.
+We got a minute and 15.

 And I went through the academy back in the mid-80s.

-I read out read about it on my own.
+I read about it on my own.

 It's more than distasteful.

-And you know, he's handcuffed at that point.
+And, you know, he's handcuffed at that point.

 You don't put your knee on his neck.